Private client law in Guernsey: overview

 Local market.
 Local market dwellings can only be occupied by locally qualified residents or housing licence holders.
 There are no controls on who can buy local market properties.

-The housing control legislation allows the States of Guernsey Housing Department to grant housing licences to persons brought to Guernsey to fill positions considered essential to the well-being of the community.
+The housing control legislation allows the Housing Department of the States of Guernsey (States) (the Parliament of the Island of Guernsey) to grant housing licences to persons brought to Guernsey to fill positions considered essential to the well-being of the community.
 These licences enable these persons to occupy certain local market dwellings, which are generally less expensive than open market dwellings.

 It is currently being considered whether changes should be made to the position relating to housing control following public consultation.